claytonshaver/BW-Repo-Viewer/README.md

 - Add placeholders for no data (no commits in last 24 hours)
 - Sorting and filtering
 - Pagination for any data fetching greater than 100 items

+## Areas I would have liked to have spent more time on

+- A robust test suite
+- Validating the number of the times the parent and also the children components rerendered
+- Setting up middleware pipline for data fetching